Hydrocephalus

 Communicating hydrocephalus occurs when the flow of cerebrospinal fluid is blocked after it exits the ventricles.
 Although CFS can still travel between the ventricles (hence the name ‘communicating'), this type of hydrocephalus may result in the thickening of membranes at the base of the brain.

-Hydrocephalus Ex-vacuo
+Hydrocephalus Ex-Vacuo

 This type of hydrocephalus occurs due to brain damage, which a stroke can cause, Alzheimer’s disease, or an injury to the head.
 It may cause shrinking of the brain tissue around the ventricles.